Miraje/dropbear/README.md

 ## Instructions

-1. Before executing the `make all` to compile the `OPTEE-OS` apply the patch to include the dropbear files into the rootfs.
+1. Before executing the `make all` to compile the `OPTEE-OS` apply the patch (that is at end of this file) to include the dropbear files into the rootfs.

 2. Now compile the `OPTEE-OS` with `make all`